SA8000® Standard and Documents

-Beginning May 2016, certification will only be available to SA8000:2014.
-Thus, as of May 2016, all certifications to SA8000:2008 must be transitioned to SA8000:2014.
-A notification will be sent to Certification Bodies by Social Accountability Accreditation Services (SAAS) detailing the steps that need to be taken in order to be qualified to perform SA8000:2014 certification audits.
+As of June 30, 2017, certification will only be available to SA8000:2014.
+Thus, as of June 30, 2017, all certifications to SA8000:2008 must be transitioned to SA8000:2014.
+A notification has been sent to Certification Bodies by Social Accountability Accreditation Services (SAAS) detailing the steps that need to be taken in order to be qualified to perform SA8000:2014 certification audits.

 SA8000 is a universally applicable standard and, in principle, SA8000 certification is possible in any state or industry.
 However, in order to maintain the Standard’s commitment to respecting the spirit and norms of ILO standards, there are several specific exceptions to SA8000 certification.
 Please find the list of exceptions here.

 Training: Please note that SAI has updated our Basic and Advanced Auditor Course curriculum according to the SA8000:2014 Standard.